eltonvs/coding-style/README.md

 ## Commits

 GitHub is a global website, so our commits must be accessible for everyone.
-To make easier the contribuction and interaction from anyone in a project, all commit messages, pull requests or issues must to be written in  ~~JavaScript~~ **English**.
+To make the contribution and interaction easier for anyone in a project, all commit messages, pull requests or issues must to be written in  ~~JavaScript~~ **English**.

 You shouldn't use Past or Present Continuous tenses for commit messages, those should be in Imperative Present tense.
 (It's a [Git recommendation](http://git.kernel.org/cgit/git/git.git/tree/Documentation/SubmittingPatches?id=HEAD#n111))